 I stopped in a local pub because it said something about Middle Earth, the kind of thing someone should see.
 The landlord told me that he had taken it over four months before, changed the name to the Weighbridge Inn because of the scales located just across the road, and anyway, even when it was the Middle Earth, it had tile floors, white walls, and fluorescent lighting – “all the charm of a doctor’s waiting room,” he said, “only with beer.”
 It is much nicer now, with a real fireplace and everything.

-I figured I needed to see the National Brewery Center, and I found it to be very much the standard historical museum, with interesting information, a few fun displays, and a cheesy video.
+I figured I needed to see the National Brewery Centre, and I found it to be very much the standard historical museum, with interesting information, a few fun displays, and a cheesy video.

 There were also horses, who I am told occasionally still pull a wagon around but otherwise just look impressive as hell and eat a lot.
 The menfolk will also enjoy a large steam engine that runs once a week starting Easter Sunday.